 Hauck Aufhäuser Lampe Privatbank AG is exposed to various legal risks as a result of its business activities.
-Legal claims by third parties are sometimes raised with a delay in relation to the underlying facts or risks arise from changes in legal opinion.
-The calculation of provisions for legal risks is discretionary.
-It requires assumptions about the prospects of success of the legal claims of third parties or the Bank's prospects of success for the claims raised, which are subject to uncertainties.
+Legal claims by third parties are sometimes raised with a delay in relation to the underlying facts or risks arise from changes in legal opinions.
+The measurement of provisions for legal risks is discretionary.
+It requires assumptions about the prospects of success of the legal claims of third parties or the Bank's prospects of success with regard to the claims raised, which are subject to uncertainties.
 It was therefore important for our audit that appropriate assumptions were made when determining the value of the provisions.